Huntsville, Alabama: Sports

 Huntsville has had many professional sports teams in its past, most of which were discontinued due to lack of funding or being transferred to a different city.
 Huntsville's first sports team was the Huntsville Rockets football team, launched in 1962 and folded in 1967 due to lack of funding.
 The Alabama Hawks were a football team founded in 1963 and were discontinued in 1969 due to lack of funding.
 The Huntsville Stars were a Minor League Baseball team founded in 1985, originally as the Nashville Sounds in Nashville, Tennessee, but were transferred to Huntsville soon after.
-They were transferred to Biloxi, Mississippi in 2014, being renamed as the Biloxi Shuckers.
+In 2014, they were transferred to Biloxi, Mississippi and renamed the Biloxi Shuckers.
 The Huntsville Blast were a minor league ice hockey team, originally founded in 1981 as the Roanoke Valley Rampage in Vinton, Virginia, and were relocated to Huntsville in 1993.
 The following season, the team was relocated to Tallahassee, Florida as the Tallahassee Tiger Sharks.
 The Huntsville Fire were an indoor soccer team founded in 1997 and dissolved in 1998 due to lack of funding.
 The Huntsville Channel Cats were an ice hockey team founded in 1995 and renamed the Huntsville Havoc in 2004.
 The Huntsville Flight were a basketball team founded in 2001 and were moved to Albuquerque, New Mexico in 2005.
 Today, they are the Cleveland Charge.
 The Tennessee Valley Raptors were an indoor football team established in 2000 and relocated to Rockford, Illinois in 2005.
-The Alabama Hammers were an indoor football team established in 2010 and folded in 2016 due to the collapse of the league.
+The Alabama Hammers, which played at the Von Braun Center, were an indoor football team established in 2010 and folded in 2016 due to the collapse of the league.

 Parks and recreation

 There are more than 60 parks within the city limits of Huntsville.
-In 2013, for the fifth time in seven years, Huntsville was named a 'Playful City USA' by KaBOOM! (non-profit organization) for their efforts to provide a variety of play opportunities for children that included after school programs and parks within walking distance of home.
+In 2013, for the fifth time in seven years, Huntsville was named a 'Playful City USA' by KaBOOM! for their efforts to provide a variety of play opportunities for children that included after school programs and parks within walking distance of home.